DataONEorg/d1_python/d1_client_cli/doc/source/ref_auth.rst

 Authentication
 --------------

-A user that accesses a :term:`DataONE Node` may connect anonymously or as an authenticated subject.
-The Node to which the user connects will allow access only to operations, Science Objects and other data to which permissions have been granted for the subject with which the user has authenticated.
+A user that accesses a :term:`Node` may connect either anonymously or as an authenticated subject.
+The Node to which the user connects will allow access to operations, Science Objects and other data based on the permissions that have been granted to the subject for which the user has authenticated.

 A user that connects anonymously is granted access only to publicly available operations and data.
 Access is typically denied for operations that create or